 In “Aperture Priority” mode, you manually set the lens aperture and the ISO, and the camera will automatically pick the right shutter speed.
 You have full control over subject isolation and you can play with the depth of field.

 If there is too much light, the camera will increase the shutter speed, and in a low-light environment, the camera will decrease the shutter speed.
-There is virtually no risk of having an overexposed or an underexposed image.
+There is virtually no risk of having an overexposed or underexposed image.

 Manual Mode (M)

-As the name suggests, “manual” mode stands for a full manual control of aperture and shutter speed.
+As the name suggests, “manual” mode stands for full manual control of the aperture and shutter speed.
 In this mode, you can manually set both the aperture and the shutter speed to any value you want — the camera lets you fully take over the exposure controls.